 - 1 (12-ounce) can evaporated milk (not sweetened!)

-- To make the hot fudge, melt the butter and chocolate in top of double boiler.
+To make the hot fudge, while stirring, melt the butter and chocolate on low in a double boiler.
+(If you don't have a double boiler, keep a good eye on it so it doesn't burn.)

-- Stir the sugar and the can of evaporated milk.
-Cook until sugar is melted and the sauce is smooth.
+Once melted, stir in the sugar and the evaporated milk.
+While stirring, cook until the sugar has melted and the sauce is smooth.
 Serve warm over ice cream.